scottkipfer/driverhistory/README.md

 #### Cli Module
 This is the entry point into the application.
 It handles parsing the command-line arguments as well as reading and processing the file read in from the arguments.

-Once the file is parsed the module is respondible for reducing the commands down to a List containing the history for each Driver.
-The Cli Module using the Trip Module to do any domain logic nescessary to reduce the commands to history.
+Once the file is parsed the module is responsible for reducing the commands down to a List containing the history for each Driver.
+The Cli Module using the Trip Module to do any domain logic necessary to reduce the commands to history.

 Finally, once the history is produced the Cli Module outputs the entries back to the command line.
 The Cli Module uses the Trip Module to format the History Events correctly.